PolarCookie/PolarGuides/README.md

 TLDR: You're safe if you do quests that are 5 levels below you, but at 6 level you get 80% xp, for most cases it's ok to finish these as they are on route with other 100% quests, but any lower and you can start dropping.

 ## PANIC; ZYGOR IS SPAMMING MY CHAT!
 If you're getting "Zygor Guides Viewer: WARNING: quest has no such goal!
-Step X, line Y, quest Z, goal W", it means the server fix the goals for quest Z. Usually happens for exploration or escort quests.
+Step X, line Y, quest Z, goal W", it means that the server needs to fix fix the goals for quest Z. Usually happens for exploration or escort quests.

 # step_fix.py
 Run this program to either fix or remove all step comments.
 Run `python step_fix.py [-c] <guide>[ <guide]*`.

-## Out of date, old and to be removed, kept for my convenience
-### Ding steps
-Ding steps are written from a Warlock speed run on an Azeroth Core server, attempting to kill the minimal amounts of enemies.
-Reached lvl 58 with 12655xp (7%), Skipped a lot of hard to do quests along the way.
-**Skipped quests for that run:**
-- WANTED: Chok'sul.
-- Howling in the Hills.
-- Wanted: Gath'Ilzogg.
-- Theocritus' Retrieval.
-- Diabolical Plans.
-- Coolant Heads Prevail and the following chain.
-- Green Hills of Stranglethorn
-- Message in a Bottle and the following chain
-- Chasing A-Me 01 (part 2).
-- Ursius of the Shardtooth.
-- Deadwood and Winterfall Ritual Totem.